 the sun for months.
 The roof of the emptied chamber collapsed to

 produced a volcanic crater, or caldera, 19 km (12 miles)

 across and 1000 m (3500') deep.

 The caldera can still be seen on satellite photographs today.

 Remnants of the thick layers of volcanic ash deposited by the eruption form the characteristic finger mesas of the Los Alamos area.

 Clinton P. Anderson Scenic Overlook.
 As with most images at this site, you may click to get a full resolution version of this image.
 35 52.391N 106 14.006W

-But the eruption of 1.2 million years ago was not the first in the Jemez area.
-An even larger eruption had taken place 400,000 years earlier, and smaller eruptions have occurred in the area for at least the last 14 million years.
+But the eruption that occurred 1.2 million years ago was not the first in the Jemez area.
+An even larger eruption had taken place 400,000 years earlier, and there have been smaller eruptions in the area for at least the last 14 million years.
 The last of these smaller eruptions took place about 55,000 years ago.
 Further eruptions are almost certain to take place, though there are no indications that we are likely to see such an eruption in our lifetime.
 This long history of eruptions has made the Jemez a choice location for studying the geologic processes involved in volcanic activity.

 I have written these pages for readers who have an interest in